Meeting and surpassing all audience expectations every day.

 And it wasn't illegal because all three branches had signed off on it.

-But Bolton's point there was nothing unconstitutional here.
+Bolton's point, there was nothing unconstitutional here.

 There was nothing illegal here.

-Uh and therefore there's nothing to see here.
+And therefore, there's nothing to see here.

-Basically, this is the sausage making of Intel gathering.
+Basically, this is the sausage making of intel gathering.

 And nobody wants to see the sausage factory.